Least-squares finite elements for distributed optimal control problems: LSFEM based framework

 \section{LSFEM based framework}

 In this section we present a framework using least-squares finite elements for optimal control problems.
-In subsection~\ref{sec:ass} we describe the general setting tailored to the use of LSFEMs.
-The optimal control problem is then described in subsection~\ref{sec:optcont}.
+In subsection~\ref{sec:optcont} we describe the optimal control problem and assumptions tailored to the use of LSFEMs.
 A LSFEM based method for the constrained optimal control problem is defined in subsection~\ref{sec:lsfem:constrained} and a priori as well as a posteriori analysis is provided.
 For unconstrained optimal control problems we show in subsection~\ref{sec:lsfem:unconstrained} that our proposed method can be simplified to a pure LSFEM problem.